SystemFw/blog/content/staging/paxos-failures.md

 written to all the storage servers, we have to guarantee that each reader draws the _same_ conclusion about what the overall value of the WOR should be.

+We can achieve that by requiring writes to be _quorum_ writes a write only succeeds if it can write the value of half the storage servers plus one, i.e. an absolute majority of servers: Since there cannot be two absolute majorities, we have a guarantee that only a single value is

 One way we could do that is to say that the value that is written to a relative majority of storage servers wins: e.g. if we have `A` on 3